SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Our Design:

-Once we have the importance scores for all experts, we can update \pc accordingly at runtime by swapping the important experts into the main memory and the unimportant experts out.
-In our design, the number of experts in the \pc is fixed, so we only need to load the parameters of new experts to overwrite the old experts.
+Once we have the importance scores for all experts, we can update \core accordingly at runtime by loading the important experts into the main memory and the unimportant experts out.
+We introduce two techniques to reduce overhead, including \textbf{amortized expert loading} and \textbf{asynchronous expert loading}, as shown in Figure~\ref{figure:amortized_update} (ii).

-The most critical question that arises in expert swapping is the additional I/O cost, which may cause idle waiting time before computation and significantly slow down the inference process.
-We introduce two techniques to reduce this overhead, including \textbf{amortized expert swapping} and \textbf{asynchronous expert swapping}.

-\textbf{Amortized expert swapping.} According to Equation~\ref{equation:importance}, the importance scores of all experts in all MoE layers may be updated for each input sample.
-One nature way is swapping experts for all layers and every sample during inference.
-This method results in optimal accuracy, but the overall system latency is unacceptably high due to the large number of experts in the MoE model.
-For instance, in the GPT-MoE model, if we update 50\% of the experts, approximately 27GB of data needs to be transferred (typical data transfer speed of GPUs is approximately 10GB/s), resulting in high latency.
-Therefore, we adopt a fixed time interval for updating, which is determined by the update frequency set in the profiling phase.

-However, simply reducing the frequency of updates is not enough.
-If we do the swapping of expert periodically, the samples that undergo expert swapping would suffer from high inference latency due to the extensive data transmission and limited bandwidth between the main memory and secondary memory (or disk).
-While other samples that do not undergo expert swapping will have lower inference latency.
-Thus, we further distribute this periodic overhead of expert parameter transmission across different input samples to fully utilize the I/O bandwidth.
-Specifically, in each update cycle that spans $k$ samples, we evenly partition the pending experts (that are determined to load into PC) to $k$ subsets.
-During the inference process of one sample, we just load one of the $k$ subsets.
-In this way, we can distribute the cost of expert replacement to each sample.

-\textbf{Asynchronous expert swapping.} The amortized swapping strategy can reduce the size of per-sample data transmission, but it will still increase the inference latency due to the additional I/O waiting time.
-Fortunately, we observe that replacing experts in PC does not affect the inference computation process.
-Therefore, we adopt a computing while transferring strategy, where the actual replacement of the new experts is performed asynchronously during the inference computation of old experts.
-Once the loading process of new experts is done, the inference process is notified to use the new experts and expire the old experts.
-While the I/O cost of expert loading is not changed in this asynchronous design, the delay in the overall inference latency is mitigated by the concurrent nature of transferring and computing, ensuring the efficient execution of the model.